make-all/tuya-local/custom_components/tuya_local/devices/README.md

 particular, the light and lock entities have only been used for simple secondary entities, so only basic functionality is implemented.

-### `legacy_class`

-//Optional, deprecated.//

-The `legacy_class` is a transitional link back to the device specific class that contains the implementation of this device.
-This allows a transition for more complex devices that are not yet fully supported by the generic implementations.
-It should not be used for new devices.

 ### `deprecated`

 //Optional//